MicroStrategy/embedding-sdk-docs/docs/add-functionality/methods-and-properties.md

 - `logout` - Show or hide the logout functionality.
 - `manage` - Show or hide manage functionality.
 - `showTutorials` - Show or hide tutorial functionality.
+- `myLibraries` - Show or hide the "My Libraries" functionality.
+- `preferences` - Show or hide the preferences functionality.

 #### Required?